 During the site investigation, ultrasonic thickness measurements of the steel sheet pile bulkhead at the waterline revealed that there has been an average section loss of 24% and in some locations as much as 36%.
-An analysis of the bulkhead calculated that the bulkhead is overstressed over its allowable capacity approximately 51% by vehicular loads, and 34% by pedestrian loads.
+An analysis calculated that the bulkhead is overstressed beyond its allowable capacity approximately 48% by vehicular loads, and 30% by pedestrian loads.
 Due to this deterioration and overstressing, the bulkhead is assessed as being in poor condition.